 For every Z8896 that disappears, another is found.
 By chance, I spotted a wall-mounted example a little further along Alrewas Road, and decided to picture it for posterity.

-This lantern may still run a mercury lamp - the discoloured polycarbonate bowl will do a wonderful job of highlighting the adjacent traffic calming!
+This lantern may still contain a mercury lamp - the discoloured polycarbonate bowl will do a wonderful job of highlighting the adjacent traffic calming!

 Underside view.